Tawkat/SCL-Fish-Abusive-Language/README.md

 ```
 MODEL_NAME = SCL_fish/fish/ERM/SCL_ERM

-To facilitate reproducibility, the models are already set to their respective hyperparameters used in the experiments.
+To facilitate the review process, the models are already set to their respective hyperparameters used in the experiments.
 We ran the experiments on Nvidia A100 40GB GPU.